romanblanco/graffiti/collection/README.md

 ]
 ```

-- `/geojson` -- GeoJSON source for graffiti-map
+- `/geojson` ― serving GeoJSON of only geotagged content

 ```json
 {